 In this context we accumulated a range of 1411 records covering the aforementioned period of time.
 It was essential for our code to remove any record which had missing values in one or more of the studied factors, so this procedure left us with 1273 patterns of data (inputs and outputs together).
-This initial recordset was used for the formulation of the training and the testing data sets, comprising of 1152 and 121 patterns, respectively.
-The inputs to the system were the area of the watershed (in km), the absolute altitude (in meters), the absolute slope (in percentage) as structural input data, whereas the dynamic input data consisted of the maximum water supply, the average annual rainfall, as well as the average rainfall for each month, for each year of measurement.
-The network had only one output, the average annual water supply (in m/s).
+This initial recordset was used for the formulation of the training and the testing data sets, comprising of 1152 and 121 patterns respectively.
+The inputs to the system were the area of the watershed (in km2), the absolute altitude (in meters), the absolute slope (in percentage) as structural input data, whereas the dynamic input data consisted of the maximum water supply, the average annual rainfall, as well as the average rainfall for each month, for each year of measurement.
+The network had only one output, the Average Annual Water Supply (in m^3/s)

-3.2.
-The Python programming language and the fast artificial neural network library (FANN)
+3.2 The Python Programming Language and the Fast Artificial Neural Network Library (FANN)

 The research team chose to develop code with the programming language of Python.
 This selection was two-fold propulsed: on one hand to gain insight in one of the most rapidly developing and integrated computer programming languages available today and, on the other, to use freely distributable open source products.
-Python, as proved out to be, is easy, powerful and incorporates efficient high level data structures as well as a simple and effective approach to object-oriented programming.
-Being a multi-platform language, it allows for programs to be developed on most of the platforms available today.
-Our source code was written in Ubuntu Linux, but can be run on a windows-based system just as easily.
-Python is an interpreted language.
+Python, as proved out to be, is easy, powerful and incorporates efficient high level data structures as well as a simple and effective approach to object oriented programming.
+Being a multi platform language, it allows for programs to be developed on most of the platforms available today.
+Our source code was writen in Ubuntu Linux, but can be run on a windows - based system just as easily.
+Python is an interpeted language.
 This, of course, renders it slower than any compiled language, but the robust approach it offers more than compensates for it.
 Being an open source project, Python is supported by a vast number of freely available libraries, in addition to the extensive embedded library of its own.
 Furthermore, the interpreter is easily extended with new functions and data types implemented in C or C++, standard objects and/or modules.

-Python is supported by a vast number of freely distributed libraries.
-One of these is the fast artificial neural network library (FANN), a free open source neural network library implementing multi-layer artificial neural networks in C, with support for both fully connected and sparsely connected networks.
+Python, is supported by a vast number of freely distributed libraries.
+One of these is the Fast Artificial Neural Network library (FANN), a free open source neural network library implementing multilayer artificial neural networks in C, with support for both fully connected and sparsely connected networks.
 Cross-platform execution in both fixed and floating point types are supported, while it also includes a framework for easy handling of training data sets.
 The FANN library was used so as to construct the neural network module of the application.
 The evolutionary process was coded in Python from scratch, deriving invaluable assistance from the work presented in [29] by Wonjae Lee and Hak-Young Kim, while the neural network was embedded into it, in order to provide the fitness for the population in each generation and to contribute in the selection of the fittest chromosome.

-4. The algorithm
+4. The Algorithm

-Our research in its essence was to develop an innovative method for the production of meta-data from time-series, which would then be used in the training and testing phase of neural network design.
-The implementation of an evolutionary process, specifically the use of a genetic algorithm, in the line of meta-data production for the management of natural water deposits, has not emerged so far in the literature, according to all our knowledge.
+Our research in its essence was to develop a commonly used procedure for the production of meta-data from time series, so the implementation of an evolutionary process, specifically a genetic algorithm, seemed as an one-way road.
+The following pseudocode roughly describes the course of the evolutionary training of the network.